RehaanA/Technical-Content-Creation-Blog-Post/blogPost.md

 carthage update --platform iOS
 ```

-In addition to installing the dependencies via terminal, we also need to create a service instance on the bluemix dashboard.
+In addition to installing the dependencies via terminal, we also need to create a service instance on the IBM Cloud dashboard.
 Here are the following steps to do that:

 1. Log in to IBM Cloud at https://bluemix.net
 2. Create a service instance: